monomelodies/monki/README.md

 ```

-For convenience, any CRUD method throwing an exception by default automatically
-results in a 400 Bad Request response.
-You can always catch these errors in your
-handler itself and return something more appropriate if you wish.

 ## Transforming responses
 Similar to passing a PDO adapter and table name in the constructor of your
 handler, one might also pass a _transformer_ (or inject it via other means).
 Transformers are classes or callables that "massage" your raw data before
 dumping it into the wide open.
 This is something you would implement yourself;
 Monki doesn't want to make assumptions.
-But we recommend `League\Fractal` for
+But we recommend `league/fractal` for
 this; it's a very versatile transformation tool.
+For simpler query result
+transformation you could also consider `quibble/transformer`.

 E.g., in our user example the table would likely also contain a `pass` column
 which we don't want to expose.
 Or we could use it to cast the user id to an